2006 United States House of Representatives elections in Iowa: District 2

 The campaign eventually heated up, as Loebsack was hoping to ride what he viewed as voter discontent with the Bush administration.
 Leach supporters continued to point to his strong integrity and status as one of the most liberal Republicans in the House.

 On election night, Loebsack stunned many political observers by defeating Leach by a thin margin.
 Leach's defeat made him the most senior House member to lose re-election in 2006 and the most senior member to lose re-election since 42-year incumbent Jack Brooks lost to Steve Stockman in the 1994 Republican Revolution.

+Predictions

 District 3

 Five-term incumbent Leonard Boswell, a Democrat from Des Moines, took on Republican challenger Jeff Lamberti of Ankeny, a two-term state senator from the 35th District and the GOP's Senate leader.
 Both candidates were uncontested in the June 6 primary.
 Like in the first congressional district, the third district race was characterized by negative attack advertising and attention from national committees seeking to elect their candidate of choice.
 Boswell ultimately took advantage of the strong Democratic wave sweeping across the country and defeated Lamberti to win a sixth term.